Trade Tesco Stocks

 Tesco plc PLC, which trades as Tesco, is headquartered in Welwyn Garden City, Hertfordshire, England, UK.
 As of 2018, this British groceries and general merchandise retailer is the 9th-largest retailer in the world measured by revenue and the 3rd-largest retailer in the world by gross revenues.
 Tesco has shops in 7 countries across Europe and Asia and is the market leader in groceries in the United Kingdom, Thailand, Hungary and Ireland.

 Initially opened as a UK grocer, Tesco has expanded and diversified since the early nineties into the retail of clothing, books, furniture, electronics, toys, petrol, telecoms, financial services, and even Internet services, making Tesco more of a general merchandiser today.
 Listed on the London Stock Exchange, trading under the ticker TSCO, Tesco is also part of the FTSE 100 Index, with a market cap of 21.24 billion GBP, as of October 2018.

-Join AvaTrade now and trade Tesco stocks with confidence.
-As a UK fully licensed and regulated broker, we provide a secure and all-inclusive trading environment to trade stocks CFDS.
+we provide a secure and all-inclusive trading environment to trade stocks CFDS.